qutip/qutip-notebooks/examples/heom/heom-1d-spin-bath-model-ohmic-fitting.md

 rho0 = basis(2,0) * basis(2,0).dag()
 ```

-### Constructing the Ohmic bath correlation functions from the analytic expression
+### Analytical expressions for the Ohmic bath correlation function and spectral density

 +++

+Before we begin fitting, let us examine the analytic expressions for the correlation and spectral density functions and write Python equivalents.

-We first construct the correlation functions by directly coding the analytical expression (see, e.g., http://www1.itp.tu-berlin.de/brandes/public_html/publications/notes.pdf for a derivation, equation 7.59):
+The correlation function is given by (see, e.g., http://www1.itp.tu-berlin.de/brandes/public_html/publications/notes.pdf for a derivation, equation 7.59):

 \begin{align}
 C(t) =& \: 2 \alpha \omega_{c}^{1 - s} \beta^{- (s + 1)} \: \times \\